lsst-sqre/sqr-032/index.rst

 --------

 Doctests are standard in Python, have have robust support in both Sphinx_ (the tool that generates our documentation websites) and in pytest_ (the tool that runs our Python unit tests).
-The Astropy_ project is an excellent example of doctest-based documentation.
+The Astropy_ project is an excellent example of doctest-driven documentation.
 By using doctests, the Astropy project provides ample examples of their APIs, and these examples are tested automatically as part of their continuous integration process.

 Doctests excel in their integration with existing software and documentation development practices.